publiccodenet/about/activities/tool-management/jitsi-guides.md

 ![Admin Django](/activities/tool-management/jitsi_admin_django_approve_user_final1.png)

 * The admin can approve and set permissions for the user
-* For external users check "active" for staff "staff status" needs to be checked as well.
+* For external users, "active" for staff "staff status" needs to be checked as well.
 The operations coordinator and chief executive have superuser status.
-Make sure to click 'save'
+Make sure to click 'save'.

 ![Admin Django](/activities/tool-management/jitsi_admin_django_save_user_after_approval_final.png)